Using Jacques Herbin Blotter Paper

 How Long Does It Last?

-This is going to depend on your use, so my answer is, until you change it ;) Seriously though, you can use the same piece of blotting paper over and over and over again, well beyond when the sheet becomes covered in ink spots.
-My rule is, I change it when it no longer absorbs ink, which is a while.
-Pretty much, a pack of blotting paper will last you until you lose it.
+This is going to depend on your use, so my answer is, until you change it!
+Seriously, though, you can use the same piece of blotting paper over and over and over again, well beyond when the sheet becomes covered in ink spots.
+My rule is, I change it when it no longer absorbs ink, which doesn't happen quickly.